ajrwum/ajrwum/README.md

 - 👯 I’m looking to collaborate on frontend projects, WEB2 anytime and WEB3 as soon as I'm able

-- 🌱 I’m currently learning WEB3 and Solidity
+- 🌱 I’m currently learning the Blockchain and Solidity

 - 🤔 I’m looking for help with articulating my super power